Sir Richard Wallace, 1st Baronet: Siege of Paris and the Wallace fountains

 Wallace achieved fame during the Siege of Paris for notable acts of charity.
-Rather than take refuge on one of his palatial estates, he had remained in his Parisian villa from where, at his own expense, he organized two field hospitals (or ambulances as they were then called) ambulances; one to serve French wounded, and the second for the benefit of sick and destitute Britons.
+Rather than take refuge on one of his palatial estates, he had remained in his Parisian villa from where, at his own expense, he organized two field hospitals (or ambulances as they were then called); one to serve French wounded, and the second for the benefit of sick and destitute Britons.

 By the end of the siege, Wallace is estimated to have privately contributed as much as 2.5 million (1870) francs to the needy of Paris.
 The last balloon to leave Paris before its capitulation was named in recognition of his services, as was a Paris boulevard, and he was made a chevalier de la Légion d'Honneur.

 In 1872, Wallace financed the reconstruction of the war-damaged Protestant Temple in Neuilly-sur-Seine.
 He also donated a total of 70 drinking fountains to the city.
 As a result of the siege and of the violent suppression of the Paris Commune that followed, many aqueducts had been destroyed, obliging the poor to draw on the polluted waters of the Seine.
 The still extant, cast-iron, Wallace fountains are of a renaissance design executed by the sculptor Charles-Auguste Lebourg.
 Two donated by Wallace are to be found in Lisburn (one in Castle Gardens and one in Wallace Park) and replicas exist at various locations worldwide.

 Marriage

 Arms of Sir Richard Wallace, granted 1871.

 On 15 February 1871, six months after the death of the 4th Marquess and having received his paternal inheritance, he married his long-term mistress Amélie Julie Charlotte Castelnau (1819–1897).
 He had met her in his youth when she was working as a dressmaker or sales-assistant in a perfume shop.
 She was the illegitimate daughter of Bernard Castelnau, said by some sources to have been "a French officer" and by others "a 36-year-old homme de confiance (factotum)" with her mother being an "ouvrière en linge (linen maid)".

 On 24 November 1871, six months after the marriage, Wallace was created a baronet, "of Hertford House, London", in recognition of his assistance to English ex-patriots during the Siege of Paris, and the couple moved to the house in London.
 Amélie, now Lady Wallace, spoke no English, did not enjoy social events and showed little interest in the fine arts.
 Baron Ferdinand de Rothschild wrote of her that "she dragged [Wallace] down to her level, clogged his whole future, and marred all his prospects".

-Via Mie-Mie, wife of the 3rd Marquess and illegitimate daughter of the 4th Duke of Queensbury, in 1881 the Hertfords inherited further property, the Queensbury Estate, at Newmarket, Suffolk.
+Via Mie-Mie, wife of the 3rd Marquess and illegitimate daughter of the 4th Duke of Queensberry, in 1881 the Hertfords inherited further property, the Queensbury Estate, at Newmarket, Suffolk.